pps-lab/arc/artifact.md

 MY_CFLAGS += -I/usr/local/opt/openssl/include -I/opt/homebrew/opt/openssl/include -I/opt/homebrew/include -I/usr/local/opt/libomp/include
 MY_LDLIBS += -L/usr/local/opt/openssl/lib -L/opt/homebrew/lib -L/opt/homebrew/opt/openssl/lib -L/usr/local/opt/libomp/lib
 ```
-You must store the relevant datasets that have been preprocessed to work with MP-SPDZ in the `MP-SPDZ/Player-Data` directory.
+**Datasets** You must store the relevant datasets in the `MP-SPDZ/Player-Data` directory.
+We provide the datasets from the paper, preprocessed to work with MP-SPDZ,
-The datasets are available in a public s3 bucket at `http://pps-mpspdz-data.s3.amazonaws.com/{DATASET_NAME}.zip`.
+in a public s3 bucket at `http://pps-mpspdz-data.s3.amazonaws.com/{DATASET_NAME}.zip`.
 Available datasets are: `adult_3p`, `mnist_full_3party`, `cifar_alexnet_3party`.
 For the QNLI dataset, the identifier is `glue_qnli_bert` but the data will be loaded by the compilation script so there is no need to download it.
 ```shell